nearwood/bitcoin-trading-dca/README.md

-## Bitcoin trading using Dollar Cost Averaging strategy
+## Bitcoin investing using Dollar Cost Averaging strategy

 This node script let you set a daily amount to invest on crypto currency (Bitcoin in this case) via the [kraken crypto exchange](https://kraken.com).